sjpfenninger/optimisation-course/docs/install-on-your-computer.md

 ## Install Python, Jupyter and Pyomo

+The instructions should be equally valid for macOS, Linux, and Windows.

 Note: If you prefer to work with the terminal / command line, see the terminal instructions further below.

 * Install the [Anaconda Python distribution](https://docs.anaconda.com/free/anaconda/install/).